rajeshduggal/agilemissingmanual/content.en/practices-and-techniques/split-user-stories-into-two-parts/_index.md

 weight: 1
 title: "Split User Stories into Two Parts"
 draft: false
+description: "splitting stories into two parts gives the team the flexibility to jot down technical notes without cluttering the product owner’s main vision."
 ---

 # Split User Stories into Two Parts: For the Product Owner and the Implementors